A Story on how NOT to do business.

 And february 26 arrived, the date of the Abu Dhabi conference.

 My wife and I woke up early to arrive with time, as it was an hour-and-a-half drive from our hotel in Dubai.
-We’d been there two days early, thrilled because it was the perfect excuse to celebrate our 20th wedding anniversary in a city that captivates with its multiculturalism and business atmosphere.
+We’d been there days early, thrilled because it was the perfect excuse to celebrate our 20th wedding anniversary in a city that captivates with its multiculturalism and business atmosphere.
 Our spirits were high.

 —–